 Standard Warranty Liabilities - We record warranty liabilities at the time of sale for the estimated costs that may be incurred under the terms of the limited warranty.
 The liability for standard warranties is included in accrued and other current and other non-current liabilities on the Consolidated Statements of Financial Position.
 The specific warranty terms and conditions vary depending upon the product sold and the country in which we do business, but generally include technical support, parts, and labor over a period ranging from one to three years.
 Factors that affect our warranty liability include the number of installed units currently under warranty, historical and anticipated rates of warranty claims on those units, and cost per claim to satisfy our warranty obligation.
 The anticipated rate of warranty claims is the primary factor impacting our estimated warranty obligation.
 The other factors are less significant due to the fact that the average remaining aggregate warranty period of the covered installed base is approximately 16 months, repair parts are generally already in stock or available at pre-determined prices, and labor rates are generally arranged at pre-established amounts with service providers.
 Warranty claims are reasonably predictable based on historical experience of failure rates.
-If actual results differ from our estimates, we revise our estimated warranty liability to reflect such changes.
-Each quarter, we reevaluate our estimates to assess the adequacy of the recorded warranty liabilities and adjust the amounts as necessary.
+If actual results differ from our estimates, we revise our estimated warranty liabilities and adjust the amounts as necessary.